berryq460/TKHFinalProjectPhase1/README.md

 -Using an ENV file if our API requires the use of an API Key

 6. Extras- Autocomplete bar, Google maps feature, 4 APIs

+We will have an autocomplete search bar where the user inputs a plant name, finds out about the species, location on the map, and the weather of that environment that makes this location a prime area for growth for that plant.

 API Resources-
 Country Photography: https://www.pexels.com/api/